python4me/python4me.github.io/_posts/lecture-notes/2020-12-19-lecture-three.md

 A palindrome is a phrase whose characters are read the same from the left or the right.
 For example: "Madam, I'm Adam."

 In this example we'll try to make a function that tests whether a string is a palindrome.
-This is also a nice opportunity for me to introduce you to the ==divide and conquer paradigm==.
+This is also a nice opportunity for me to introduce you to the **divide and conquer paradigm**.
 Divide and conquer as it's name is about breaking down a problem into smaller problems that are easier to handle.
 We'll make a parent `isPalindrome(s)` function with child functions, and each child function will handle a different sub-problem of our goal.
 Our sub-problems are:

 1. Remove all spaces and punctuation from the string and turn it into a single word with all lowercase characters.
 2. Recursively check whether the last and the first character in our word is the same.